 - Project Manager Sarah DeMarais, "Global Wisdom for Ecological Conversion: Lessons in Discipleship from East Africa," Presentation at St. Joseph Parish for “Lent, Creation, and Spirituality for Discipleship” series, New Orleans, LA, April 10, 2019.

 - Project Student Sr. Mary Dolores Urassa, CDNK; Project Manager Sarah DeMarais; Project Director Thomas Ryan, "Forming Women Religious as Agents of the Catholic Social Tradition," Presentation at the University of Notre Dame's Option for the Poor: Engaging the Catholic Social Tradition Conference, Notre Dame, IN, March 21, 2019.

 - Project Manager Sarah DeMarais, “Displaced Persons & Sacred Spaces: Catholic Sisters Respond to Crisis,” Presentation at Loyola University New Orleans Peace Conference, New Orleans, LA, May 23, 2018.

 - Article in development by Project Evaluator Steven Mumford, Project Manager Sarah DeMarais, and Project Director Thomas Ryan using assessment data to document the project, results, and lessons learned as they relate to distance service learning.
-The manuscript, tentatively titled "Connecting Faith and Society Through Distance Service Learning" to be completed this winter will be submitted to the peer-reviewed International Journal of Research on Service-Learning and Community Engagement.

 - Article by Project Manager Sarah DeMarais published in the Clarion Herald (official newspaper of the Archdiocese of New Orleans): "Women religious live out Catholic Social Teaching."